 We have experienced rapid growth in our business in recent years.
-The number of our employees grew rapidly from 547 as of December 31, 2011 to 912 as of December 31, 2012 and 1,191 as of December 31, 2013.
-Our net revenues increased from RMB433.2 million in 2011 to RMB732.5 million in 2012 to RMB1,216.5 million (US\$201.0 million) in 2013, representing a CAGR of 67.6%.
+The number of our employees grew rapidly from 354 as of December 31, 2010 to 912 as of December 31, 2012 and 1,092 as of September 30, 2013.
+Our net revenues increased from RMB252.9 million in 2010 to RMB433.2 million in 2011 and RMB732.5 million (US\$119.7 million) in 2012, representing a CAGR of 70.2%.
+Our net revenues grew to RMB830.6 million (US\$135.7 million) for the nine months ended September 30, 2013, representing a 62.6% increase from RMB510.8 million in the same period in 2012.
 We expect to continue to grow our user base and our business operations.
 Our rapid expansion may expose us to new challenges and risks.
 To manage the further expansion of our business, we need to continuously expand and enhance our infrastructure and technology, and improve our operational and financial systems, procedures and internal controls.
 We also need to train, manage and motivate our growing employee base.
 In addition, we need to maintain and expand our relationships with automaker and dealer advertisers, advertising agencies and other third parties.
 We cannot assure you that our current and planned personnel, infrastructure, systems, procedures and controls will be adequate to support our expanding operations.
-If we fail to manage our expansion effectively, our business and results of operations may be materially and adversely affected.
+If we fail to manage our expansions effectively, our business and results of operations may be materially and adversely affected.